gearglow/ReptiliaWithATwist/The List.md

 "Do I need a reason to hug my best friend?"
 She replied.
 "Besides, are you really objecting?"

 "Never," Elysia stated firmly.
-"You couldn't *Imperio* me to object to one of your hugs."
+"You couldn't *Imperius* me to object to one of your hugs."

 Smiling brightly, Hermione led the way inside.